-Born in Korea and raised in East Africa, Melanie Hyo-In Han (she/her/hers) recently moved from Boston to Seoul where she’s a writer and a teacher.
+Born in Korea and raised in East Africa, Melanie Hyo-In Han (she/her/hers) recently moved to the UK where she’s a writer and a PhD researcher.
 Nominated for Pushcart Prizes, Han has received awards from “Boston in 100 Words,” Valiant Scribe, Constellations, The Lyric Magazine, and elsewhere.
 She is the author of Sandpaper Tongue, Parchment Lips (Finishing Line Press) and the translator of several collections of Spanish poetry (Hebel Ediciones).

 She holds a B.A. in English, Spanish, and Linguistics, and an M.Ed. in Secondary English and Spanish from Gordon College, and an M.F.A. in Creative Writing (Poetry and Translation) from Emerson College where she taught in the Writing Studies Program and served as an ELL Consultant.